tsherif/picogl.js/README.md

 PicoGL.js
 ========

 PicoGL.js is minimal WebGL 2-only rendering library.
 It's meant for developers who understand the WebGL 2 rendering pipeline and want to use it, but with a more convenient API.
-Typical usage of PicoGL.js will involve creating programs, array buffers, vertex arrays, uniform buffers, framebuffers, textures, transform feedbacks, and combining them into draw calls.
+Typical usage of PicoGL.js will involve creating programs, vertex buffers, vertex arrays, uniform buffers, framebuffers, textures, transform feedbacks, and combining them into draw calls.

 ```JavaScript
     var app = PicoGL.createApp(canvas)